The Irony of Fate: Plot

 Meanwhile, the apartment's resident, Nadya Shevelyova (Barbara Brylska), comes home and finds Zhenya asleep on her bed.
-To make matters worse, Nadya's fiancé, Ippolit (Yuri Yakovlev), shows up without an advance notice.
+To make matters worse, Nadya's fiancé, Ippolit (Yury Yakovlev), shows up without any advance notice.
 Ippolit becomes furious, refuses to believe Zhenya and Nadya's explanations, and storms out.
 Zhenya is about to leave to get back to Moscow but circumstances make him return repeatedly.
 Nadya wants to get rid of Zhenya as soon as possible, but there are no flights to Moscow until the next morning.
 Additionally, Zhenya tries repeatedly to call Moscow and explain to Galya what has happened.
 Eventually, he does contact Galya, but she is furious and hangs up on his call.
 Ippolit also calls Nadya's apartment and hears Zhenya answer.
 Although Zhenya is trying to be available to receive potential calls from Galya, Ippolit also refuses to accept the truth of the situation.
-Nadya goes to the railway station and buys a train ticket to Moscow for Zhenya, but he drops it out the window and refuses to leave.
+Nadya goes to the railway station and buys a train ticket to Moscow for Zhenya but he drops it out the window and refuses to leave.
 It seems more and more clear that Zhenya and Nadya are the only two people who understand the night's circumstances.

 Thus, Zhenya and Nadya are compelled to spend New Year's Eve together.
-At first, they continue to treat each other with animosity, but gradually their behavior softens, and the two fall in love.
-In the morning, a drunken Ippolit barges into the apartment and amazes Zhenya and Nadia with his erratic behavior (he takes a shower right in his winter coat and hat) and at the same time logical and close to the truth arguments about what happened on this New Year's Eve.
-Ippolit, wet "with tears", leaves Nadia for good.
-The duo feel that everything that has happened to them was a delusion, and they make the difficult decision to part.
+At first, they continue to treat each other with animosity, but Ippolit amazes Zhenya and Nadya with his erratic behavior (he takes a shower while still wearing his winter coat and hat), and presents logical and close-to-the-truth arguments about what happened to his winter coat and hat), whilst at the same time providing logical and close to the truth arguments about what happened on this New Year's Eve.
+Ippolit, wet "with tears," leaves Nadya for good.
+The duo feel that everything that has happened to them was a delusion and they make the difficult decision to part.
 With a heavy heart, Zhenya returns to Moscow.
 Meanwhile, Nadya reconsiders everything and, deciding that she might have let her chance at happiness slip away, takes a plane to Moscow to find Zhenya.
 She has no difficulty finding him as their addresses are the same, and her key matches his lock.